How to Set Up the Best Teleradiology Workstation

 How to Achieve Good Posture at Your Teleradiology Workstation

 • Ergonomic monitor: You can have the best desk and chair setup.
-If your monitor is not well adjusted, your neck may hurt ver time.
+If your monitor is not well adjusted, your neck may hurt over time.
 When choosing a monitor or monitor stand, look for adjustable options that can be set up ergonomically to minimize strain on your neck and back.

-Ergnonomical Radiology Devices for Your Teleradiology Setup
+Ergonomical Radiology Devices for Your Teleradiology Setup

 Adding to posture, ergonomical devices and/or ergonomical handling are also important.
 They can help to reduce stress to your wrists and neck and additionally improve your posture.